The Champions: Broadcast

 The series had three repeat runs in the UK across the ITV regions up to 1976, with additional repeats in September–October 1984 and May–August 1985.
-It was also regularly repeated on ITV's digital channel ITV4 until January 2011 (making The Saint the remaining ITC property to premiere on ITV4).
+It was also regularly repeated on ITV's digital channel ITV4 until January 2011.

 The Champions was broadcast on BBC2 in 1995, at about the time when Gaunt was appearing in the sitcom Next of Kin, and it had at least three further repeat runs after that.

 On 7 March 2021, the series began a rerun on Talking Pictures TV.
 The episode 'Desert Journey' was not screened in this run.

-From 4 May 2021, the series was being repeated on ITV4.
+From 4 May 2021, the series was being repeated again on ITV4, the first time in 10 years.
 It ended on 15 June, with only 27 of the 30 episodes shown (leaving out ‘Desert Journey’, ‘The Gun Runners’ and ‘Autokill’).
 It was repeated again on ITV4, later in the year, this time showing 29 out of 30 episodes (yet again, leaving out 'Desert Journey').